 Cooke envisions a world in which all people with disabilities are included as valued members of their communities, leading independent and purposeful lives.

 Our Guiding Principles

-At Cooke, instruction is guided by students’ strengths and interests, not just their deficits.
-Programming is designed with an explicit focus on developing social/emotional and adaptive skills, as well as intensive academics.
+At Cooke, instruction is guided by students’ strengths and interests, not just their learning deficits.
+Programming is designed with an explicit focus on developing social/emotional and adaptive skills, as well as robust academics.
 Clinical services are seamlessly integrated into classroom lessons and school-wide planning, as well as provided through individual and small group sessions.
 School activities are designed to ensure that every student can meaningfully participate so that each child is included, each makes a contribution, and everyone shines.
 In this setting, friendships flourish and peer-to-peer learning thrives.

 Cooke has a proud history of adapting to changes in the special education environment to address a broader range of student disabilities and evolving parent interests.
-We draw from a variety of empirically grounded methods and develop new instructional techniques that succeed with our unique mix of students.
+We draw from a variety of empirically-grounded methods and develop new instructional techniques that succeed with our unique mix of students.
 We encourage families to be partners in their children’s education and growth towards independence and welcome their input on program offerings.
 We innovate by incorporating experiential learning within and outside classroom walls, multi-disciplinary programming, alternative interventions, and transition-to-life planning and programming.

 Board of Trustees

 Ellen J. Bickal, Esq.